princyiakov/videoprocess/README.md

 git clone https://github.com/princys-laboratory/videoprocess.git
 cd videoprocess
 ```
+3. Update your video name on Docker image by replacing `shuffled_19.mp4` with your file name (consider the local file
+   location while updating the data) in the lines
+   `COPY ./shuffled_19.mp4 .`  and `CMD ["./main.py", "--input_file", "shuffled_19.mp4", "--output_file", "out.mp4"]` in `Dockerfile` .

+4. You can change `out.mp4` with your desired output file name.

-3. Build your image .
+5. Build your image .
 Below `video-process` signifies the Repository name of the image and `0.1` signifies the Tag
 ```
 docker build --file Dockerfile -t video-process:0.1 .
 ```